oldd/april-part-3/docs_src/0-front-end-pages.md

 each one will use a different set of tools, here a list for an idea:

-bootstrap
+bootstrap,
-pure html/css
+pure html/css,
-vanilla js
+vanilla js,
-jquery
+jquery,
-materialize
+materialize,
 ...

 learning objectives

-debugger
+debugger,
-chrome devtools
+chrome devtools,
 be comfortable

 give each one a pretty repo and a gh-pages demo.  if you're proud of one put it in your portfolio.